isabella232/OfficeDocs-MicrosoftSearch-pr.de-DE/MicrosoftSearch/manage-qas.md

 ## <a name="bulk-add-or-edit-qas"></a>Massenhinzufügen oder -bearbeiten von F & As

-Administratoren können die Import- und Exportfunktionen verwenden, um Q&As in Massen zu erstellen oder zu bearbeiten.
+Administratoren können die Import- und Exportfeatures verwenden, um Q-&As massenweise zu erstellen oder zu bearbeiten.

 Verwenden Sie das Import/Export-Feature für Folgendes:

 - Massenhinzufügen von Q&As – Fügen Sie Details in der Vorlagendatei "F&A" hinzu, und importieren Sie sie.
 - Massenbearbeitung von Q&As – Export Q&As to a .csv file, edit the Q&A details in the exported file, and then import the file.
-- Sichern von Q&As – Exportieren von Q&As in eine .csv-Datei.
+- Sichern von Q&As – Exportieren von Q&As in eine .csv Datei.

 So importieren oder exportieren Sie Q&As: